HMS Dragon (D46): Damage and scuttling

 On 7 July 1944 Dragon returned to the area off Caen, where she was to take part in the final artillery preparations for capturing the city after a month-long siege.
 At 5:40 am the following day, while waiting for the order to open fire at 49°22′N 0°21′W, the Dragon was hit by a German Neger manned torpedo, originally thought to be piloted by Walther Gerhold, and 26 men were lost.

 Previously thought to have been piloted by Walther Gerhold, C.D.
 Bekker's 1955 book "K-Men: The Story of the German Frogmen and Midget Submarines" (William Kember; London, 1955; with a preface by Hellmuth Heye, formerly Admiral of the K-Force) instead stated the Neger which attacked Dragon was piloted by Midshipman Potthast.
 It states that, on 13 June, a week after the Normandy landings, 40 Neger human torpedoes and their personnel, many new recruits, began a journey from Italy to Normandy.
 They travelled to Paris by train and then road to Normandy.
 Allied fighter bomber activity made it difficult to travel during daylight hours and the flotilla leader, Lieutenant Johann-Otto Krieg, was seriously wounded in one attack.
 Potthast, as the next most experienced pilot, took command and they finally met with Captain Friedrich Böhme, a former destroyer commander, who had been sent ahead to the Bay of the Seine to build facilities for the K-flotilla's arrival.

 According to Potthast's report, 20 Negers set sail in the early hours of 7 July.
 (Potthast had aborted a mission two nights previously due to mechanical problems.)
 At 03:00 a line of small patrol vessels passed by Potthast but "I had no intention of wasting my torpedo on them."
 Some 45 minutes later he let merchant ships pass as "I was determined to bag a warship".
 Around 04:00 he sighted a Hunt-class destroyer, but she turned away when some 500 yards from him, forcing him to wait.
 In the moonlight he then saw several warships in quarter-line formation crossing his path and he steered to attack the rear ship, which seemed larger than the others.
-At a distance of 300 yards Potthast pulled the torpedo firing lever and he actioned a post-attack escape.
+At a distance of 300 yards Potthast pulled the torpedo firing lever and he made a post-attack escape.
 The explosion, so close by, almost "hurled his neger out of the water".
 "A sheet of flame shot upwards from the stricken ship.
 Almost at once I was enveloped in thick smoke and I lost all sense of direction.
 When the smoke cleared I saw that the warship's stern had been blown away."
 Other vessels counterattacked, firing wildly as they could not see Potthast, but he managed to evade them.
 Later, two frigates passed close by Potthast but they did not spot him.